pivotal/docs-tap/supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

-This SupplyChain pulls the source code from a Git repository, builds, and packages it as a Carvel package.
-The SupplyChain then creates a pull request to push the Carvel package to a GitOps repository so the built package can be installed on the Run clusters.
+This SupplyChain retrieves the source code from a Git repository, proceeds with building and packaging it as a Carvel package.
+Subsequently, it initiates a pull request to transfer the Carvel package to a GitOps repository, facilitating the installation of the built package on the Run clusters.
+For the purposes of this tutorial, we will construct a supply chain specifically tailored to build, test, and package Java Maven applications.

 ## Prerequisites